Joseph-Youngquist/version-control-example/README.md

 # version-control-example
-Crash course on version control with Unity
+Crash course on version control with Unity from https://GameDevHQ.com